jshaughnessy24/project_cs128h/RUN.md

 CLIChat may not run on Windows computers.
 It has been tested on Mac.

 ## Building CLIChat
 Clone the CLIChat GitHub repo.
 Make sure Rust is installed.
-After, run `cargo build` in the terminal.
+After, run `cargo build` using the terminal in the project directory.

 ## Signing up/in
 Run `cargo run` in the terminal.